Andriiklymiuk/corgi/resources/readme/corgi_docs.md

-## corgi db
+## corgi docs

-Database action helpers
+Do stuff with docs

 ### Synopsis

-This is database generator helper, that is accessible from cli.
-You can do db commands with the help of Makefile directly in the folder of each service, but this is much easier to do it here.
+Helper set of commands to make your life easier with docs and corgi

 ```
-corgi db [flags]
+corgi docs [flags]
 ```

 ### Options

 ```
-  -d, --downAll     Down all services, stop and remove all
+  -g, --generate   Generate cobra docs.
+Useful for development only, because it updates corgi docs.
-  -h, --help        help for db
+  -h, --help       help for docs
-  -r, --removeAll   Remove all services
-  -s, --stopAll     Stop all services
-  -u, --upAll       Up all services, start all
 ```

 ### Options inherited from parent commands